 In accordance with the Dog Act 1976, it is a legal requirement that all dogs are microchipped.

 A veterinarian (vet), veterinarian nurse or a person with the relevant qualifications from a registered training provider is able to implant a microchip in your dog.

 Proof of microchipping is also required to register your dog.
 This can be provided with either a copy of the microchip certificate/paperwork or a Veterinary Surgeons Certificate.

 A person who fails to ensure their dog is microchipped after 1 November 2015 is liable for a fine of up to $5,000.

-If your dog is sterilised, registration will be charged at a reduced rate upon proof of sterilisation.
-This can be either a Veterinary Surgeons Certificate, a signed statutory declaration or by a Ranger of the City of South Perth sighting the tattoo inside your dog's ear.
-If you would like a Ranger to inspect your dog for an ear tattoo, you must bring your dog to the City’s Animal Care Facility at 199 Thelma Street, Como between 12-1pm daily.
+If your dog is sterilised, registration will be charged at a reduced rate.
+Proof of sterilisation can be either by means of a Veterinary Surgeons Certificate, a signed Statutory Declaration or by a Ranger of the City of South Perth sighting the tattoo inside your dog's ear.
+If you would like a Ranger to inspect your dog for an ear tattoo, you must bring your dog to the City’s Animal Care Facility at 199 Thelma Street, Como between 12-3pm daily.

 Upon production of a Pensioner Concession Card, pensioners may register their dogs for half the usual fee.